 Best Santorini Instagram Spots in Fira

-Fira is the capital city of Santorini and it’s one of the liveliest part of the island.
-The city offers an amazing view on the caldera side and it boosts many great bars, cafes, restaurants and hotels.
+Fira is the capital city of Santorini and it’s one of the liveliest parts of the island.
+The city offers an amazing view on the caldera side and it boasts many great bars, cafes, restaurants, and hotels.
 It’s absolutely worth staying there for a night or two to experience the vibe of the city!

 You can find many amazing Instagram spots in Fira but since the city is quite popular, it’s not so easy to shoot there during the day.
 Early mornings are your best friends there as well!

-Both the sunrise and the sunset is really beautiful from Fira so it’s worth to time your photos around them.
+Both the sunrise and the sunset are really beautiful from Fira so it’s worth to time your photos around them.